Dutch Oven Beef Stew

 Arman’s recipe tips

 • Don’t skip the sear!
-Trust me, this extra step adds SO much more flavor to the beef and makes for a richer stew.
+Trust me, this extra step adds SO much more flavor to the beef and makes the stew richer.

 • Preheat the pot before searing.
 Before browning the meat, make sure the oil is hot and covers the entire surface of the pot.

-• Pat dry the meat.
+• Pat the meat dry.
 This will help the flour adhere to the meat and get even browner.

 • Thicken the broth.
-When I tested this recipe, sometimes the broth was too thin.
-When this happens, make a cornstarch slurry using 3 tablespoons of cold water or broth and 2 tablespoons of cornstarch.
+When I tested this recipe, the broth sometimes came out too thin.
+When this happens, make a cornstarch slurry using three tablespoons of cold water or broth and 2 tablespoons of cornstarch.
 Mix until thickened, then whisk it into the broth.

-• Cut the vegetables the same size.
+• Cut the vegetables into the same size.
 So they cook more evenly.

 Frequently asked questions